AlvieTheGreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 8:sets all permissions to other users and no permission at all to the owner or group script 9:sets mode of the file hello to - rwxr-x-wx script 10:sets the mode of the file hello the same as olleh's mode scriot 11:adds execute permission to all subdirectories of the current directory for the owner,group owner and all other users
+script 8:sets all permissions to other users and no permission at all to the owner or group script 9:sets mode of the file hello to - rwxr-x-wx script 10:sets the mode of the file hello the same as olleh's mode script 11:adds execute permission to all subdirectories of the current directory for the owner,group owner and all other users script 12:creates a directory called my_dir with permissions 751 in the working directory